altayaman/csv-to-sqlite-loader/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;INDICATE COLUMNS TO BE INCLUDED:
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Enter column numbers numbers seperated by comma:  1,2,7    (this is a user input, which means insert only 1st, 2nd and 7th columns only)
 * e)
-After that, a couple reminders might appear in case if no table name and/or schema name were not passed at the beginning.
+After that, a couple reminders might appear in case if no table name and/or sqlite file name were not passed at the beginning.
 And insertion process will start.